Sharad Vesawkar: Career highlights

-Sharad Vesawkar is a player who gained popularity among the supporters as a defensive batsman when he first came to reckoning in 2004, however, to one's surprise he portrayed a batsman completely opposite to his pro-claimed identity in 2013 ICC World Twenty20 Qualifier which exuberantly lead Nepal to the 2014 ICC World Twenty20.
+Vesawkar is a player who gained popularity among the supporters as a defensive batsman when he first came to reckoning in 2004, however, to one's surprise he portrayed a batsman completely opposite to his pro-claimed identity in 2013 ICC World Twenty20 Qualifier which exuberantly lead Nepal to the 2014 ICC World Twenty20.

 His game play drastically transformed from a toddler/nudger to an aggressive player who happens to be an extremely attacking player when needed.
 He blasted three sixes when 17 runs were required in the last over as Nepal completed their highest ever chase of 183 runs against Kenya during the 2013 ICC World Twenty20 Qualifier which recorded one of the most unprecedented victories in history of Nepalese and Associate cricket.

 In 2002, while playing in the selection event for U-15, Sarad was determined to get selected or leave cricket.
 He got selected from inter-school competition to the regional team and then for the closed camp training for the national team.
 During the camp, he six five half-centuries against visiting Indian clubs in six matches - an indication of the glorious days ahead.

 He continued his form smashing 10 of the 13 required, and took a single off the last ball leading to a nail-biting five-wicket victory against Hong Kong in the quarter-final of the 2013 ICC World Twenty20 Qualifier.
 In the match against UAE for third position, he scored an unbeaten 43 runs off just 29 balls including two sixes in first two balls of last over to seal the match.
-In short, Sharad's batting played a pivotal part leading Nepal to the 2014 ICC World Twenty20.
+In short, Vesawkar's batting played a pivotal part leading Nepal to the 2014 ICC World Twenty20.